ellite/Wallos/SECURITY.md

 I take security seriously and am working on ways to implement security measures to protect the project.

+What is being done currenty:
+- Periodically scan the docker image for vulnerabilities with trivy.

 ## Reporting a Security Concern

 If you have any security concerns or questions regarding the security of this project, please contact the developer at [wallos@henrique.pt](mailto:wallos@henrique.pt).